CiscoISE/terraform-provider-ciscoise/docs/data-sources/renew_certificate.md

 subcategory: ""
 description: |-
   It performs create operation on Certificates.
-  This data source action will initiate regeneration of certificates.
-Response contains id which can be used to track the status
+  This data source action initiates regeneration of certificates.
+Response contains ID which can be used to track the status
 ---

 # ciscoise_renew_certificate (Data Source)

 It performs create operation on Certificates.

-- This data source action will initiate regeneration of certificates.
-Response contains id which can be used to track the status
+- This data source action initiates regeneration of certificates.
+Response contains ID which can be used to track the status

 ## Example Usage